 “The attorney.
-Margot.”
+Lana.”

 “No.” A minuscule spark alighted her mother’s eyes but dimmed in what Cora presumed was her mother’s need to maintain her distance from her.

 “She’ll be here this afternoon,” her mother said, her voice clipped and cold, like chiseled ice.
-She took a slow sip of her doctored-coffee, never taking her eyes off Cora.
+She took a slow sip of her doctored coffee, never taking her eyes off Cora.

 “What?
 She didn’t finish her little hand-out ceremony last night?”

 For a moment, Cora saw sadness, an overwhelming sadness that looked as if it would buckle her mother’s knees and possibly her mind.
 Then, as if her booze had magical properties, the sadness washed from her face, like autumn leaves down a storm drain.

 Cora brushed a hand through her long hair.
 “Why didn’t the attorney finish last night?”

 Cora’s skin twitched.
 Why wasn’t she answering?
-She willed herself to not fidget, to not show her impatience.
+She willed herself not to fidget, to not show her impatience.
 She needed to maintain her strength against her mother; otherwise, her mother would use her weakness against her.

 “You and your goddamn tantrums.
 I just lost my mother!
 My mother!”
-Margie grabbed the front of her white-colored button down shirt and pulled it from her body, as if she doled out a needed reckoning to herself.
+Margie grabbed the front of her white-colored button-down shirt and pulled it from her body as if she doled out a needed reckoning to herself.
 “Do you even care?
 No, not at all.”
 She turned in circles, her eyes scraping the floor, as she talked more to herself than Cora.
 She mumbled and grumbled, her words a mishmash of cuss words and bafflement.

-Then she suddenly raised her eyes and burrowed them into Cora’s.
+Margie suddenly raised her eyes and burrowed them into Cora’s.
 “How do you think that makes me look?” she said in a harsh, guttural whisper that made Cora flinch.
 There was so much hate.

-“Well, you got what you wanted, didn’t you?” her mother said, with a flip of her hand, as she leaned back into the counter.
+“Well, you got what you wanted, didn’t you?” her mother said, with a flip of her hand as she leaned back into the counter.
 Her passion and insane ramblings scampered to the shadows of the kitchen, ready for a toss of booze to numb their wounds.
 She unscrewed the lid from the whiskey bottle and took a healthy swig, drowning the fight she had just a moment ago.

 “Some of the family decided to take a break, wait until this afternoon to finalize everything,” she said, her voice controlled, though frayed.
-She resumed cupping her coffee like a dying baby bird, like it was the only thing she could rely on.
-The only thing that understood her.
+She resumed cupping her coffee like a dying baby bird like it was the only thing she could rely on—the only thing that understood her.

 “Oh,” Cora said, not sure how to respond, glad that some were rethinking their ways.
 Mostly though, her mother’s crazy rant rattled her.